jlogan03/blog/docs/blog/posts/interpn-2.md

 and [Python bindings](https://pypi.org/project/interpn/).

 Edited 2025-11-12 to add the x86-64-v3/v4 reference CPUs and improve formatting on mobile.
+Edited 2025-12-31 to update a plot and peak speedup number for version 0.9.1.

 ## Results

-InterpN achieves up to 200x speedup over the state of the art (Scipy) for N-dimensional interpolation.
+InterpN achieves up to 250x speedup over the state of the art (Scipy) for N-dimensional interpolation.

 --8<--